Diabetic Foot Infections Workup

 When osteomyelitis becomes chronic, plain radiographic findings are invariably abnormal, as shown in the image below.

-Bone biopsy performed under aseptic conditions in the operating room is the preferred way to identify the causative pathogen in chronic osteomyelitis.
-P aeruginosa is usually not the causative organism; however, B fragilis is an important bone pathogen in chronic osteomyelitis in patients with diabetes, as are E coli, P mirabilis, and K pneumoniae.
+Bone biopsy performed under aseptic conditions in the operating room is the preferred way to identify the pathogen in chronic osteomyelitis.
+Bacteroides fragilis is an important cause of chronic osteomyelitis in patients with diabetes, as are Escherichia coli, Proteus mirabilis, and Klebsiella pneumoniae.
+Pseudomonas aeruginosa is usually not the causative organism.

 Because surgical debridement is critical in treating chronic osteomyelitis, bone biopsy specimens are usually not obtained during the surgical debridement procedure.